ClickHouse/clickhouse-docs/contrib-writing-guide.md

 Usually, these plugins provide a preview of how the markdown will render, and they catch basic errors like unclosed tags very early.

-## Building the docs
+## Building the docs locally

 You can build the ClickHouse docs on most machines.
 Our build process is a little different because part of our docs are in the [ClickHouse](https://github.com/ClickHouse/ClickHouse/) repo, and the rest are in the ClickHouse/clickhouse-docs repo.
 Here is the process on macOS:

+The documentation is built with Docusaurus, which requires Node.js.
+We recommend version 18.
+Install [Node.js](https://nodejs.org/en/download/).

 ```bash
 brew install npm